 So which is cheaper, PIN debit or signature debit?

 A rough rule of thumb is that PIN debit transactions are cheaper for businesses with larger average transactions.
 Signature debit is cheaper for businesses with smaller average transactions.
+There are expections, but this can be generally applied as a quick way to gauge the lower cost.

 - Signature Debit / Offline Debit